-s0005 Introduction In the energy-capture machinery of biology, espe-P0005 cially in photosynthesis and in mitochondria, there are chains of redox enzymes containing metal ions, including iron, heme-iron, copper, manganese arranged in order so as to assist electron flow and generate charge separation which represent the first step in the energy-capture process.
+In the energy-capture machinery of biology, especially in photosynthesis and in mitochondria there are chains of redox enzymes containing metal ions, including iron, heme-iron, copper, manganese, arranged in order so as to assist electron flow and generate charge-separation which represents the first step in the energy-capture process (Jortner and Bixon, 2009).
 The ability of transition metals to exist in more than one stable oxidation state makes them suitable catalysts for biological processes that require transfer of electrons.
 The oxidation/reduction centers are placed in order of their potentials, expressed in terms of free-energy differences, so that the directionality of the electron flow is thermodynamically determined.
 Along the bioenergetic pathways, electrons flow down a gradient of potential energy that spans a range of less than 1.2 eV.

 However, biological material is not constituted by regular arrays of lattice pointing to allow electrons to travel over long distances as delocalized Bloch waves; therefore, the familiar concepts of metallic conduction, through partly filled conduction bands, cannot apply.
-Instead, biology employs redox centers which are localized potential wells, among which electron transfer (ET) occurs through a hopping mechanism from center to center.
-The redox centers are nearly always found buried beneath the protein surface, the protein coating serving as an insulator which protects the redox center from short-circuiting ETs.
-Electrons can be transported across protein-domain interfaces or along a redox chain which consists of a number of proteins (see, for instance, Figure 1), the related processes involving several reaction steps.
-In ET intra-protein, the redox centers are held at a fixed distance and in a fixed orientation with respect to each other in order to presumably adapt optimally to physiological needs.
-When two redox centers, that are consecutive in the ET train, are located on different proteins, ET requires proteins first to form a docking or associative complex in which the partners assemble transiently through complementary contact surfaces.
+Instead, biology employs redox centers which are localized potential wells, among which electron transfer (ET) occurs through an hopping mechanism from center to center.
+The redox centers are nearly always found buried beneath the protein surface; the protein coating serving as an insulator which protects the redox center from short-circuiting ETs.
+Electrons can be transported across protein-domain interfaces or along a redox-chain which consists of a number of proteins (see for instance Figure 1); the related processes involving several reaction steps.

+In ET intra-protein, the redox centers are held at a fixed distance and in a fixed orientation with respect to each other in order to presumably optimally adapt to physiological needs.
+When two redox centers, that are consecutive in the ET train, are located on different proteins, ET requires proteins first to form a docking or associative complex in which the partners assemble, transiently, through complementary contact surfaces.
 The mutual approach, initially, may be governed by long-range electrostatic forces reflecting the overall charges on the two partners.
-At shorter
+At shorter ranges, either hydrophobic or Coulomb interactions between opposite charge patches, or combinations of both, determines the structure of docking complex and the relative orientation of the partners.
+Generally, for successful ET within a docking complex, the partners should have motional degrees of freedom that allow them to perform a rolling or sliding motion with respect to each other.